IT21375682/Shopping-cart/README.md

    ### Backend Setup (master branch)
-   1. Clone the repository:
+  1.Clone the repository:

        ```
         git clone https://github.com/IT21375682/Shopping-cart.git

-   3. Install dependencies:
+   2.Install dependencies:

       ```
        npm install

-   3.Create a .env file in the backend directory and add the following environment variables:
+   3 Create a .env file in the backend directory and add the following environment variables:

       ```
        PORT=5000